WreewanMorhee/ReactRoulette/README.md

 type: function
 default: () => {}
 parameter: (prize) => {}
-usage: it will be triggered when roulette rotate over, and it will return a prize which is recorded in your prize_arr and it is prize at this round
+usage: it will be triggered when roulette rotate over, and it will return a winning-prize at this round

 ## Thank You for Your Use